aquova/KA-Rando/README.md

 Museum enemies are not randomized

-Add future support for randomizing Kirby color and room order
+Add future support for room order

+Possible support for complete randomization, depending on demand.